-When an elector who resides in another electoral district (national elector) comes to your office with an Application for Registration and Special Ballot (EC 78510 or EC 78530), he must show valid proof of identity and address of ordinary residence.
+When an elector who resides in another electoral district where a by-election is being held (national elector) comes to your office with his completed Application for Registration and Special Ballot (EC 78510 or EC 78530) form, he must show valid proof of identity and address of ordinary residence.

 The address on the proof of identity must be that of the elector's ordinary residence, located in the electoral district in which the elector wishes to vote, as indicated in Box 7 of the Application for Registration and Special Ballot.
 You must record the type of identification documents on the Control Sheet for Bar Code Labels (EC 78951).
 It is not necessary to photocopy the proof of identity and address of ordinary residence if you are satisfied that the documentation properly represents the individual.
-See Figure 14 on page 59 for a sample of the control sheet.
+See Figure 13 on page 57 for a sample of the control sheet.